Cuprate/cuprate/storage/cuprate-blockchain/README.md

 Value = VALUE
 ```

-Then the key type is simply used to look up the value; this is how `cuprate_blockchain` does it.
+Then the key type is simply used to look up the value; this is how `cuprate_database` does it.

 For example, the key/value pair for outputs is:
 ```rust